The Best Wireless Headphones You Can Buy Right Now

 Our pick: Sennheiser Momentum ($300-$400)

 Let’s make this easy for you.
 If you’re after the best sound quality and you’re not sure if you want the bigger over-ear headphones or the ultra minimal truly wireless headphones or something in between, look no further than the Sennheiser Momentum family.
-The $400 HD1 Wireless headphones are some of the best ear muffs we’ve tested, and the new $300 Momentum True Wireless earbuds sound simply phenomenal.
+The recently redesigned $400 Momentum Wireless headphones are some of the best ear muffs we’ve tested, and the $300 Momentum True Wireless earbuds sound simply phenomenal.
 Yes, both options are expensive, but you said you wanted the best so…

 Also consider

-If you’re looking for pure sound, the $400 Bowers and Wilkins P7 models are delightful options that don’t have noise canceling or any other fancy features—just great sound.
+If you’re looking for something unique, the $400 Bowers and Wilkins PX7 (over ear) and PX5 (on ear) models are delightful options with great sound and an interesting carbon fiber construction.
 The $500 Beoplay H9i are also a luxurious treat, especially if you like that Bang & Olufsen signature design.
-And since we’re feeling speedy, also consider the $550 Master & Dynamic MW60.
+And since we’re feeling spendy, also consider the $550 Master & Dynamic MW60.
 It’s also safe to say that you don’t need to spend any more than that on a pair of wireless headphones, because remember: you can also just spend $50.